-The Marketing Institute of Ireland offers a Scholarship worth 80% of the fees for the Postgraduate Diploma in Management and Marketing 2017-2018.
+The Marketing Institute of Ireland offers a Scholarship worth 80% of the fees for the Postgraduate Diploma in Management and Marketing 2018-2019.
 All candidates for the scholarship should hold a 2.2 honours degree and have a minimum of three years work experience. candidates need to submit a CV and documentary evidence of their undergraduate qualification.
-In addition, candidates should submit a 1000 word essay setting out their motivation for applying for this programme, a proposed area they would look at for their management project, and why they feel they should be considered for a scholarship.
+In addition, candidates should submit a 1000 word essay setting out their motivation for applying for this programme, a proposed area they would like to focus on for their capstone Team Consulting Project, and why they feel they should be considered for a scholarship.
 The scholarship will be awarded to the most suitable candidate as decided by a panel of representatives from MII and DIT on the basis of submitted documentation.

 Closing date for Scholarship applications: 31 July 2018.